Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Introduction

 \section{Introduction}

 Categories of \dmnsnl{n} cobordisms play a central role in low-dimensional topology, and have been the subject of extensive study.
 The category $2\Cob$ of \dmnsnl{2} cobordisms is known to be freely generated, as a symmetric monoidal category, by a commutative \textit{Frobenius} algebra: the circle.
 This algebraic presentation yields the classification of all \textit{Topological Quantum Field Theories} (\textit{TQFTs}) in dimension~$2$.
 This paper focuses on an extension of this result to dimensions~$3$ and $4$.
-More precisely, we discuss complete algebraic presentations ({with finitely many} generators and relations) of certain topological categories generated, as braided monoidal categories, by a single object: the punctured torus, in dimension~$3$, and the solid torus, in dimension~$4$.
+More precisely, we discuss complete algebraic presentations ({with finitely many} generators and relations) of certain topological categories generated, as braided monoidal categories, by a single object: the punctured torus, in dimension~$3$, and the solid torus, in dimension~$4$\footnote{The categories we focus on are actually skeleta of larger categories whose objects are required to carry some very mild extra structures.
+More precisely, in these larger categories, the punctured torus is equipped with an identification between $S^1$ and its boundary, and the solid torus is equipped with an embedding of $D^2$ into its boundary, see Remarks~\ref{3Cob-skeleton/rmk} and \ref{4HB-skeleton/rmk}.
+We simply do not need to specify these extra structures here, because there always exist canonical ones in the specific skeleta we are considering.}.
 In both cases, these objects admit structures of braided \textit{Hopf} algebras that can be further enriched, thus leading to the notion of Bobtcheva--Piergallini Hopf algebras, or simply BP Hopf algebras, see Subsections~\ref{BP Hopf algebra/sec} and \ref{HabiroHalgebra/sec} for a definition.

 A nice and simple algebraic presentation, such as the one for $2\Cob$, cannot be expected for the standard categories of cobordisms in dimension~$3$ and $4$, since both admit infinitely many non-isomorphic connected objects.
 Indeed, a complete algebraic presentation of the standard category of \dmnsnl{n} cobordisms was given, for every $n \geqs 3$, by Juhász in terms of surgery operations \cite{Ju14}, but his lists of generating objects, generating morphisms, and relations between morphisms are all infinite.
 There is, however, a natural category of \dmnsnl{3} cobordisms that admits a single generating object: it is the category $\RCob$ of connected oriented (relative) $3$-dimensional cobordisms between connected surfaces with connected boundary, whose tensor product is given by boundary connected sum.
 This category is a PROB, meaning that it is a braided monoidal category whose set of objects can be identified with $\N$, and whose tensor product adds up natural numbers.
 Hence, $\RCob$ is monoidally generated by a single object, the once-punctured torus.
 The fact that the punctured torus admits the structure of a braided Hopf algebra in $\RCob$ was first discovered by Crane and Yetter \cite{CY94}.